takanori88/wwa2project/src/data/philosophy.md

 That is how we reclaim what we feel.
 By naming it, we make it real.

+## Naming as Evolution

+In fantasy, names give power.
+In WWA², names give presence.

+What we cannot name stays formless.
+But once named — it grows.
+And sometimes, it evolves.

+> “Even emotions level up when you finally name them.”

 ## Between Clarity and Absurdity

 Where philosophy meets forehead.